arunrajudhay/RAG-Q-A-chatbot-using-GROQ-API/README.md

 Linkedin : https://www.linkedin.com/in/arunraj-r-u-27722a146

-Thanks for showing interest in this repository !
+Thanks for showing interest in this repository. !